FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 > The next step is to set the **AdminUserId** value in **AppSettings.cs**.
-This configuration value is important when you start running the demo workflows as a service principal you want to be able to see what's been created by logging into the Fabric portal using your user account.
+This configuration value is important when you start running the demo workflows as a service principal because it allows you to access the Fabric portal using your user account to see what has been created by the service principal.

 Let's take a step back and examine the issue that is addressed with the **AdminUserId** configuration value.
 If you create a workspace as a service principal,